soumitramishra/soumitramishra/README.md

 ### Hi there 👋
-I am a recent Northeastern University Computer Science graduate who loves and capable of working on any part of the Software Development Lifecycle.
+I am a recent Northeastern University Computer Science graduate who loves coding and capable of working on any part of the Software Development Lifecycle.
 I have built and deployed websites, mobile application as well as capable of configuring and troubleshooting Networks and Operating Systems.

 Visit me at www.mishrasoumitra.com